Arcamped/Amino-Acid-Project-Public/README.md

 * No backwards time steps.
 Effectively, only atoms present in the final graph state are considered for the analysis.
 This means that if time steps 1 and 2 use atoms that are not present at the end of 3, we would *not* pick up on that.
 Consider, for example, Aspartic Acid uses Xenon (for some reason), even though it doesn't appear in the final graph structure.

-### Problem Statement (non-Technical) ###

-We're looking to see if there is a specific *type* of instruction set that nature uses when building an amino acid.
-If you're reading a set of instructions and come upon a passage that says, "A: put down three blocks in order 1, 2, 3", that's simple enough.
-However, what if the instruction set read, "A, if the next instruction is G: put down three blocks in order..." and right below that it read, "A, if the next instruction is C: put down *four* blocks in order..."?

-If we solve the math problem stated above (using real world values for amino acids), we can determine if the instruction set cares what the letter (or letters) after the first is.
-This lets us know the "Interpretation Framework" (how information is stored) that nature uses to build amino acids.

 ### Runtime ###